undfine/fluentform-active-campaign-bulk-import/readme.md

 = Integration Instructions =
 Select a repeater field
-Add columns to match your repeater field and select the cooresponding ActiveCampaign field
+Add columns to match your repeater field and select the corresponding ActiveCampaign field